ntop/n2n/doc/ManagementAPI.md

 The replies will also handle some small amount of re-ordering of the packets, but that is not an specific goal of the protocol.

+Note that this API will reply with a relatively large number of UDP packets and that it is not intended for high frequency or high volume data transfer.
+It was written to use a low amount of memory and to support incremental generation of the reply data.

 With a small amount of effort, the API is intended to be human readable, but this is intended for debugging.